Easy Feta Dip

 On a large platter drizzle olive oil until you have a thin layer on the entire platter.
 You may use more or less here depending on your preference.

 Fresh feta that comes in a block is what is preferred here.
 It's a lot more moist.
+I like the brand Athenos.
 The precrumbled cheese is fine but a little more dry.

 Source: Clover's Lane